-The City estimates it will assist approximately 35units through the CDBG Minor Rehab program using CDBG and CDBG-CV funds.
+The City estimates it will assist approximately 40 units through the CDBG Minor Rehab program.

 (2) Increase Affordable Housing Opportunities

 Under this goal, the City estimates it will subsidize the development of up to 5 affordable units, provide financial assistance to eligible homebuyers, and provide homebuyer education services.